-6. Review of Required Plans Under the Aggregate Resources Act
+6. Review of Required Plans Under the Aggregate Resources Act on surrounding properties.
+The Township may request that specific conditions be attached to the license.

 All plans meeting the requirements of the Aggregate Resources Act licensing process, will be circulated to the County, Township and the Maitland Valley Conservation Authority to review.